metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 but can include static and dynamic ancillary variables, such as local solar time, and whole-of-ensemble values for diagnostic variables, such as mean or standard deviation.

-We use LightGBM for training the models, and compile the models with Treelite for efficient prediction.
+Here we use LightGBM for training the models, and compile the models with Treelite for efficient prediction.

 ================================
 GBDT vs manually constructed DT